Patersonia drummondii

 Patersonia drummondii, commonly known as Drummond's patersonia, is a species of plant in the iris family Iridaceae and is endemic to the south-west of Western Australia.
 It is a tufted herb with linear, often twisted leaves and pale violet to purple or blue tepals.

 Description

 Patersonia drummondii is a tufted herb with linear, often twisted leaves 100–300 mm long, 1.5–4 mm wide and grooved.
 The flowering scape is up to 270 mm long clasped by a single, small leaf and the sheath enclosing the flowers is lance-shaped, glabrous, green and 32–60 mm long.
 The outer tepals are pale violet to purple or blue, 15–24 mm long and 12–20 mm wide, and the hypanthium tube is 30–45 mm long.
-Flowering from August to October.
+Flowering occurs from August to October.

 Taxonomy and naming

 Patersonia drummondii was first described in 1873 by George Bentham in Flora Australiensis from an unpublished description by Ferdinand von Mueller, from specimens collected by James Drummond in the Swan River Colony.
 The specific epithet (drummondii) honours James Drummond.